2025 Conference Program

 Assistant Professor, Harvard Medical School; Associate Director of Utilization and Evaluation Research, Health Promotion and Resiliency Intervention Research Center; Staff Psychologist, MGH Behavioral Medicine and MGH Center for Psychiatric Oncology & Behavioral Sciences, Massachusetts General Hospital (USA)

-Tuesday, October 28 Plenary Presentation on: Fear of cancer recurrence management: Evidence-based care and opportunities for integrative oncology
+Tuesday, October 28 Plenary Presentation on: Mindfulness and Mindful Movement for Cancer

 Daniel L. Hall, PhD is a licensed clinical health psychologist and an Assistant Professor of Psychology at Harvard Medical School.
 He is a staff psychologist in the Massachusetts General Hospital Department of Psychiatry, where he delivers group and individual therapy and supervises psychology fellows.
 His area of research focuses on mindbody and behavioral interventions for addressing (a) fear of recurrence and (b) insomnia among adults affected by cancer and chronic health conditions.
 He is on faculty in the Health Promotion and Resiliency Intervention Research Center, Behavioral Medicine Program, Cancer Center, and Benson-Henry Institute for Mind Body Medicine.
 You can follow Dr. Hall online @DanielHallPhD.